 PROTECT is administered by the U.S. Department of Transportation (USDOT) Federal Highway Administration (FHWA).
 In total, the PROTECT Formula Program offers \$7.3 billion in funding, and the PROTECT Discretionary Grants Program offers \$1.4 billion in competitive grants for the years 2022 to 2026.
 Maryland is expected to receive \$107 million in federal cost-share formula funding through the 5-year authorization period.
 The main distinction between the two funding mechanisms is that Formula Program funds are distributed directly to states, whereas eligible recipients under the Discretionary Grant Program must compete for the approximate \$1.4 billion in discretionary funds.
 The purpose of both programs is to help states and communities improve the resilience of their surface transportation infrastructure to natural hazards.
-Specifically, the PROTECT funds support resilience-focused activities across four main areas of focus:
+Specifically, the PROTECT funds support resilience-focused activities across four main areas:

-- Planning: Resilience planning activities to assess surface transportation infrastructure vulnerabilities from the impacts of natural hazards. - Resilience Improvements: Improve the ability of existing surface transportation infrastructure to withstand extreme weather events and other natural hazards to support rapid recovery. - Community Resilience and Evacuation Routes: Strengthen and protect evacuation routes, including community resilience, to support continued or rapid recovery from weather events and natural disasters. - At-risk Coastal Infrastructure: Harden, stabilize, elevate, or relocate existing surface transportation infrastructure to improve resilience.
+- Planning: Resilience planning activities to assess surface transportation infrastructure vulnerabilities from the impacts of natural hazards. - Resilience Improvements: Improve the ability of existing surface transportation infrastructure to withstand extreme weather events and other natural hazards to support rapid recovery.

+- Community Resilience and Evacuation Routes: Strengthen and protect evacuation routes, including community resilience, to support continued or rapid recovery from weather events and natural disasters. - At-risk Coastal Infrastructure: Harden, stabilize, elevate, or relocate existing surface transportation infrastructure to improve resilience.
 Enhance natural infrastructure systems to protect surface transportation infrastructure while improving ecosystem conditions.

-Planning grants administered through the PROTECT Discretionary Grant Program include 100% federal cost share.
-In addition, the PROTECT Formula Program requires each state to use a minimum of 2% each fiscal year for planning-related activities, including the development of a resilience improvement plan, resilience planning, predesign or design, technical capacity building, and evacuation planning and preparation.
+The PROTECT Formula Program requires each state to use a minimum of 2% each fiscal year for planning-related activities, including the development of a resilience improvement plan, resilience planning, predesign or design, technical capacity building, and evacuation planning and preparation.